-One of very best associate’s degree programs available is the two-year degree for the prospective radiation therapist.
+One of very best associate’s degrees available is the two-year degree for the prospective radiation therapist.
 Why?
 Because this credential is associated with a lucrative median salary.
-It is also characterized by faster-than-average job growth projections.
+An associate degree in radiation therapy is also characterized by faster-than-average job growth projections.

 You may be wondering, though: “What exactly does a radiation therapist do?”
 These types of healthcare professionals treat patients who have cancer (and other diseases).
 And they do so using radiation treatments.
 A radiation therapist must be skilled in operating special medical equipment and machines.
 They use these machines to deliver radiation as part of a radiation treatment plan.
 These trained therapists must also be knowledgeable about safety protocols.
 These protocols are crucial when they prepare patients for radiation.
 This is to protect themselves and their patients from potentially dangerous exposure.

 These types of therapists work in a hazardous environment.
 Plus, they have a highly specialized skill set.
 Thus, these professionals are well-compensated.
 In fact, radiation therapy credentials are the highest paying associate degree credentials.
 According to the Bureau of Labor Statistics (BLS), radiation therapists make nearly $82,790 in median annual wages.
 It is possible for a radiation therapist salary to reach over $128,550 annually even without bachelor’s degrees.
-This makes them some of the highest paying associate degree jobs in regards to median annual salary.
+This makes them some of the most lucrative associates degrees in regards to median annual salary.

 Projected Job Growth: 2%

-Nuclear medicine technologists prepare and administer radioactive drugs for cancer patients.
+Nuclear medicine technologists and nuclear technicians prepare and administer radioactive drugs for cancer patients.
 They also work with those who need treatments for heart disease and other medical conditions.

 Like radiation therapists, nuclear medicine technologists need an associate degree.
 But they must also have specialized knowledge and training to carry out treatment plans.
 This is to protect themselves and others from potentially harmful radiation exposure.
 The salary for nuclear medicine technologists rivals that of radiation therapists, too.
 The BLS reports their median salary to be just under $80,000.
-Top earners make over six figures per year.
+Top earners with associate degrees in nuclear medicine make over six figures per year.
 This makes it one of the higher paying jobs with an associate degree.

-The best associate’s degree programs to get a job in nuclear medicine technology are accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT).
+The top associate degree programs to get a job in nuclear medicine technology are accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT).

 Projected Job Growth: 23%

-The healthcare industry isn’t the only industry with some of the highest paying associate degree jobs.
+The healthcare industry isn’t the only industry with some of the best community college degrees.
 The field of information technology is also home to many lucrative associate degree jobs.
 And these are positions that are in demand right now.
 One of these jobs is that of a web developer/digital designer.
 These IT professionals are responsible for building the many websites that populate the Internet.
 Typical development projects may include creating the images and graphics for the website, ensuring it performs optimally, and monitoring traffic to the site.
 Website developers and designers typically work with other professionals as part of the job description.
 These include graphic designers and content providers, for example.

 The rapid job growth in the web development industry has been attributed to the popularity of eCommerce in the United States.
 According to the Bureau of Labor Statistics (BLS), jobs in this sector are projected to grow by 23% between 2021 and 2031.
-This is an impressive job outlook.
+This is an impressive job outlook, making web development contender for the best associates degree to get a job.
 Web developers and digital designers are paid quite well.
 Plus, they may only need a two-year degree to become employed.
 The BLS reports the median annual wage for these tech professionals to be just over $78,000 per year.
 Those at the top of the industry reportedly make nearly double that.

 The entry-level requirements in the web development and design industry can vary widely.
 To become a web developer/digital designer, you typically need an associate degree or bachelor’s credential.
 These degrees are typically in web design, computer science, or graphic arts, for example.
 In some cases, a high school diploma along with experience in the field may be enough, though.